 This module focuses on the role gender and sexuality have played within the development of US cinema, from the silent era to today.
 We will investigate historical moments and genres such as the pre-Code era, film noir, screwball comedy, New Hollywood cinema, and others, and films such as Baby Face, Double Indemnity, All About Eve, The Color Purple and Carol.
 While the primary focus will be on gender and sexuality, an emphasis will also be placed on the way gender identity intersects with other marginalised identities on screen, for example in terms of race, sexual orientation, and class.
-The module will encourage close textual analysis and critique of these film texts, but will also enable us to consider the - sometimes unexpected or undesirable - ways in which fans responded to and received these films.
+The module will encourage close textual analysis and critique of these film texts, but will also cover the wider cultural and media landscape within which they were made.
+This will also enable us to consider the - sometimes unexpected or undesirable - ways in which fans responded to and received these films.